aws/eks-anywhere/docs/content/en/docs/reference/security/_index.md

 Please do not create a public GitHub issue for security problems.**

 This guide provides advice about best practices for EKS Anywhere specific security concerns.
-For a more complete treatment of Kubernetes security generally please refer to the official [Kubernetes documentation on Securing a Cluster](https://kubernetes.io/docs/tasks/administer-cluster/securing-a-cluster/) and the [Amazon EKS Best Practices Guide for Security](https://aws.github.io/aws-eks-best-practices/security/docs/index.html).
+For a more complete treatment of Kubernetes security generally, please refer to the official [Kubernetes documentation on Securing a Cluster](https://kubernetes.io/docs/tasks/administer-cluster/securing-a-cluster/) and the [Amazon EKS Best Practices Guide for Security](https://aws.github.io/aws-eks-best-practices/security/docs/index.html).

 ## The Shared Responsibility Model and EKS-A
-AWS Cloud Services follow the [Shared Responsibility Model,](https://aws.amazon.com/compliance/shared-responsibility-model/) where AWS is responsible for security “of” the cloud, while the customer is responsible for security “in” the cloud.
+AWS Cloud Services follow the [Shared Responsibility Model](https://aws.amazon.com/compliance/shared-responsibility-model/), where AWS is responsible for security “of” the cloud and the customer is responsible for security “in” the cloud.
-However, EKS Anywhere is an open-source tool and the distribution of responsibility differs from that of a managed cloud service like EKS.
+However, EKS Anywhere is an open-source tool, and the distribution of responsibility differs from that of a managed cloud service like EKS.

 ### AWS Responsibilities
 AWS is responsible for building and delivering a secure tool.
-This tool will provision an initially secure Kubernetes cluster.
+This tool will provision an initially-secure Kubernetes cluster.

 AWS is responsible for vetting and securely sourcing the services and tools packaged with EKS Anywhere and the cluster it creates (such as CoreDNS, Cilium, Flux, CAPI, and govc).

-The EKS Anywhere build and delivery infrastructure, or supply chain, is secured to the standard of any AWS service and AWS takes responsibility for the secure and reliable delivery of a quality product which provisions a secure and stable Kubernetes cluster.
+The EKS Anywhere build and delivery infrastructure, or supply chain, is secured to the standard of any AWS service, and AWS takes responsibility for the secure and reliable delivery of a quality product, which provisions a secure and stable Kubernetes cluster.
 When the `eksctl anywhere` plugin is executed, EKS Anywhere components are automatically downloaded from AWS.
 `eksctl` will then perform checksum verification on the components to ensure their authenticity.